Bascervyle History, Family Crest & Coats of Arms

 Some of the family have been well established at Winterbourne-Basset since early times.
 "Some property here formerly possessed by the Baskervilles has descended to Lord Holland.
 The church is a small ancient edifice with a neat tower, containing portions in the early and later English styles; it has a handsomely carved font, and in one of the aisles is a singularly elegant window: the chief monuments are of the family of Baskerville, who long resided here."

-Important Dates for the Bascervyle family
+Early History of the Bascervyle family

 This web page shows only a small excerpt of our Bascervyle research.
 Another 126 words (9 lines of text) covering the years 1922, 1936, 1295, 1314, 1315, 1572, 1597, 1592, 1615, 1640, 1597, 1668, 1630, 1720, 1574 and 1641 are included under the topic Early Bascervyle History in all our PDF Extended History products and printed products wherever possible.